-After two full academic years, during which the student must complete all the prerequisite course requirements for the Physician Assistant Program, as well as the designated portion of the general education requirements, the student generally enters the Physician Assistant Program, where s/he must successfully complete three years of professional course work: one year of didactic instruction; one year of clinical experience; and one year of graduate-level didactic, clinical, and research work.
+After two full academic years, during which the student must complete all the prerequisite course requirements for the PA Program, as well as the designated portion of the general education requirements, the student generally enters the PA Program, where s/he must successfully complete three years of professional course work: one year of didactic instruction; one year of clinical experience; and one year of graduate-level clinical and research work.

 The student finishing the Pre-PA Curriculum applies for continuation into the professional PA Program at the end of the sophomore fall semester.
 Students entering as PA majors must maintain a minimum GPA of 3.2 or higher to continue as PA majors.